ferrumnet/MultiSwap/contracts/multiswap-contracts/readme.md

   - Emits a `TransferBySignature` event confirming the transaction.

 ### withdrawSignedAndSwapRouter
-- **Purpose:** Allows for a signed withdrawal combined with a swap operation, all validated through a signature.
+- **Purpose:** Allows for a signed withdrawal combined with a swap operation, validated with a signature.
 - **Parameters:**
   - `to` (address): The recipient of the withdrawn tokens.
   - `amountIn` (uint256): The amount of the foundry token to be swapped.